-Puppies, especially small or toy breeds, are susceptible to low blood sugar, a condition that can be treated with sugar water.
-Dangerously low sugar levels in a puppy can result in seizure and death.
+Puppies, especially small or toy breeds, are susceptible to low blood sugar, which can cause symptoms like weakness, disorientation, and loss of appetite.
+This condition can be treated in the short term with Karo syrup for puppies or water with sugar, but puppies will need veterinary care.
+Dangerously low sugar levels in a puppy can lead to seizure, coma, and even death.

 Puppies of all breeds can experience hypoglycemia, otherwise known as low blood sugar.
 However, small and toy dog breeds, like Chihuahuas, Pomeranians, and Yorkshire terriers, are more at risk.

 Video of the Day

 Puppies under the age of 3 months are at risk for juvenile hypoglycemia because they can't yet regulate their blood glucose levels.
 Puppies are also at risk if they are experiencing malnutrition, intestinal parasites, and stress.
 The increased risk is why young puppies are often given water with sugar as a dietary supplement to ward off low blood sugar.

 Sugar water is a life-saving treatment for puppies whose immature system fails to regulate glucose.
 Puppies (and adult dogs) experiencing hypoglycemia need to be given sugar water immediately to raise their blood sugar level, and they must also see a veterinarian.